apache/beam/learning/prompts/code-explanation/java/03_io_bigquery.md

 ```

 Response:
 This code snippet uses the Apache Beam BigQueryIO connector to read data from a BigQuery table.

-The `ReadBigQueryTableOptions` interface defines the options that can be set when running the pipeline.
+The `ReadBigQueryTableOptions` interface defines the options that can be configured when running the pipeline.
 In this case, it specifies the BigQuery table to read from.
-Use `--tableName` command line argument to set the table name when running the pipeline.
-The `@Description` annotation provides a description of the option, and `@Default.String` sets a default value for the option.
+The `--tableName` command-line argument sets the table name when running the pipeline.
+The `@Description` annotation provides a description of the option, while the `@Default.String` annotation sets a default value for the option.

 ```java
      public interface ReadBigQueryTableOptions extends PipelineOptions {